serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

-Toward a Simpler and faster Pythran Compiler
+Toward a Simpler and Faster Pythran Compiler
 ############################################

 :date: 2017-06-30